Donaldttt/fuzzyy/README.md

 let g:fuzzyy_follow_symlinks = 0
 " This option can also be set specifically for FuzzyFiles and/or FuzzyGrep using " g:fuzzyy_files_follow_symlinks and g:fuzzyy_grep_follow_symlinks

+" Patterns to identify a root directory for FuzzyFilesRoot and FuzzyGrepRoot " These commands find a "root" directory to use as the working directory by " walking up the direcrory tree looking for any match of these glob patterns.
+" Default is intentionally conservative, using common VCS root markers only let g:fuzzyy_root_patterns = ['.git', '.hg', '.svn']
+" Example usage
+let g:fuzzyy_root_patterns = ['.git', 'package.json', 'pyproject.toml']

 " Make FuzzyFiles, FuzzyGrep, and FuzzyMru always exclude files/directories " This applies whether .gitignore is respected or not